Our Team

 Selina Giorgio is a documentary filmmaker and media designer focusing on environmental issues, Indigenous rights, and community media.
 With her film “YARKÁY – The Forgotten Voices of the Amazon,” she has participated in international festivals and events such as the Festival Internacional de Cine y Comunicación de los Pueblos Indígenas, the Festival Internacional Amazônida de Cinema de Fronteira, and FOSPA.

-Founder of AYELE Projects, her work operates at the intersection of political, ecological, and spiritual themes, blending cinematic practice with a strong commitment to amplifying the voices of marginalized communities.
+Founder of AYELE, her work operates at the intersection of political, ecological, and spiritual themes, blending cinematic practice with a strong commitment to amplifying the voices of marginalized communities.

 Janne Bierwirth